 Price Fallacy Trying To Do Translations In-House

-A localization project manager is a highly skilled executive who coordinates the entire localization process.
+A localization project manager is a highly skilled executive who manages the entire localization process.
 Finding the right fit can be challenging, but mandatory if you want to manage an international team and ensure high quality.
 Usually, per language, you will need at least 3-4 members to localize, proofread, and do localization quality assurance.

-Get a Localization Specialist Today
+Get a Game Localization Specialist Today

 It is risky to use fan translations.
 It can upset your game community, or worse, it might become a legal issue.
 Take Tower of Fantasy Team’s approach to lure fans into localizing their game for free with paid in-game currency.